daqiren888/w251/HW08/readme.md

 ![plot](./screenshots/P4.png)

+#### I used Active Learning in training

-I used Active Learning, train for as many epochs as needed to cross the 0.25 mAP@.5.
-Because I couldn't have 300 Tesla Cam labeled images, I used coco128 images instead.
+- I have trained for as many epochs as needed to cross the 0.25 mAP@.5.

+- Because I couldn't have 300 Tesla Cam labeled images, I used coco128 images instead.
 I hope this can get me some cridits.

 Thank you very much.